The Smugglers of Sennen

 convicted and hanged on 5 June 1802"

-A K Hamilton Jenkin in 'Cornwall and its People' goes on to say that ' no less
+A K Hamilton Jenkin in 'Cornwall and its People' goes on to say that

-than 5 people have been capitally indicted by her means one of whom had already
+than 5 people have been capitally indicted by her means, one of whom had already

-been executed" [her brother- in law- John George ?]
-Probably due to her
+been executed" [her brother- in law- John George] Probably due to her

-evidence being so discredited, Pollard was aquited.
+evidence being so discredited, Pollard was acquitted.

 I have NOT seen the 'briefs to solicitors' mentioned myself but I have seen